Network Epidemic Control via Model Predictive Control: Extended Version: NUMERICAL VALIDATION

 \subsection{Performance Analysis}

-Fig.~\ref{fig:simulation_results} summarizes infection dynamics, control effort, and isolation burden across the three scenarios.
-In the \emph{Pure} case, both MPC and Myopic maintain the prescribed exponential decay, since both can adjust policies instantaneously after the day-28 variant shock.
+Fig.~\ref{fig:simulation_results} summarizes the dynamics across the three scenarios.
+In the \emph{Pure} and \emph{Smoothing Cost} settings, both controllers easily maintain exponential decay since policies can adjust instantaneously.
+However, while Myopic ignores the smoothing penalty (optimizing only one step), MPC exploits the horizon to gradually ramp up interventions before the variant emerges, softening the abruptness of lockdown shifts.

-The Smoothing Cost scenario reveals similar dynamics for the Myopic controller, which remains nearly identical to its Pure counterpart.
-Since Myopic optimizes only the current time step, the smoothing penalty, which penalizes changes between consecutive future steps, has negligible effect on single-step optimization.
-In contrast, MPC produces visibly smoother control trajectories, gradually ramping up restrictions well before the variant shock.
-This temporal coordination across the prediction horizon allows MPC to balance the competing objectives of infection control and policy stability.
-While both controllers successfully maintain exponential decay, MPC achieves this with more gradual policy adjustments, reducing the political and social friction associated with abrupt lockdown measures.

-The main difference appears under \emph{Rate Constraints}.
-When isolation increases are limited to $0.2$ per week, the Myopic controller cannot react fast enough to the 80\% transmission surge and loses the decay guarantee, with peak prevalence reaching about $1.7\times 10^5$ cases.
-MPC instead begins tightening control roughly two weeks before the variant emerges, accumulating enough control authority to absorb the shock while respecting the rate limit.
-Although this may increase pre-shock isolation, it keeps infections low and reduces cumulative isolation burden by more than 50\% relative to the Myopic response.
-These results show that prediction is only mildly beneficial when policies can change freely, but becomes essential under realistic implementation delays.
+The critical divergence occurs under \emph{Rate Constraints} ($\Delta q_i \le 0.2$/week).
+Myopic cannot react fast enough to the 80\% transmission surge, losing the decay guarantee and allowing prevalence to peak at roughly $1.7\times 10^5$ cases.
+Conversely, MPC anticipates the shock and begins tightening control two weeks early.
+This preemptive accumulation of control authority absorbs the surge while respecting rate limits.
+Although this slightly increases pre-shock interventions, it strictly preserves exponential decay and reduces the cumulative isolation burden by $>50\%$ relative to Myopic.
+Thus, prediction becomes strictly essential under realistic implementation delays.